TangilJ/AnarchyHelper/README.md

 * PyGithub - Library to interact with the GitHub API

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause "Simplified" License.
 See the [LICENSE](https://github.com/TheBlocks/AnarchyHelper/blob/master/LICENSE) file for details.